 You and the donors are pioneers in this arena.
 Both sides are embarking on a unique process in which the givens are few and the outcomes uncertain.
 But it is a process with enormous potential to help you have the family you want.
 At the same time, it could provide donors with closure in their own ART journey.
 That is a gift, too.

 This brochure was produced and is being disseminated with funding from the U.S. Department of Health and Human Services under Grant 1 EAA OP002103-01.
-The statements expressed are those of the authors and American Fertility Association and do not necessarily reflect the views of the Department.
+The statements expressed are those of the authors and Path2Parenthood and do not necessarily reflect the views of the Department.